jendrikseipp/vulture/README.txt

 Due to Python's dynamic nature it is impossible to find all dead code for a static code analyzer like vulture, because it ignores scopes and scans only token names.
-Additionally some dynamic items that are not explicitly mentioned in the code may be incorrectly reported as dead code.
+Additionally some dynamic items that are not explicitly called in the code may be incorrectly reported as dead code.